fiveminus1/codepath-ios-prework/README.md

     - Various exercises already included, with short videos to show the movement

 App Idea:
 I would like to build a workout tracker app that also includes additional features when used with an Apple Watch.
 As listed above, one of my favorite apps is Strong.
-I think I could improve on this concept as it seems to lack some features, such as modifying previous workouts and it's functionality with it's Apple Watch companion app is very basic.
+I think I could improve on this concept as it seems to lack some features, such as modifying previous workouts and its functionality with its Apple Watch companion app is very basic.
 I would want to include a "Rep Counter" with the Apple Watch app that utilizes information about the user's arm position to count a rep when certain conditions are met (perhaps signal using a vibration when your target number of reps are done?).

 ## Notes
 Some basic issues encountered while learning how to use Github Desktop on my MacBook Air; these are noted in my GitHub commits.